ProgrammerAL/ProgrammerAlSite/src/ProgrammerAl.Site.Content/BlogPosts/20231018-Presentation-BostonCodeCamp2023.md

 ---

+# Slide Decks and Demo Code

+If you'd like to see the demo code, and presentation slides, they are hosted on GitHub <a target="_blank" href="https://github.com/ProgrammerAL/Presentations-2023/tree/main/boston-code-camp-35">here</a>.

 # The Presentations

 I gave 2 talks at Boston Code Camp 2023 (detailed below).
 Both on Pulumi, but for different experience levels.
 The conference page is <a target="_blank" href="https://www.bostoncodecamp.com/CC35/Schedule/SessionGrid">here</a>.